Phoenix Performing Arts Programs

 Performing arts hopefuls have many options to choose from in the Phoenix area, including both undergraduate and graduate programs.
 This article highlights the performing opportunities and required coursework at three colleges; a table of school statistics for comparison is also provided.
 For even more options, a little info is included on a couple of other colleges in the area.

-- Arizona State University is situated about 11 miles from downtown Phoenix, in Tempe.
+- Arizona State University is situated about eight miles from downtown Phoenix, in Tempe.
 This school offers several bachelor's and master's degree programs in dance, music and theater.
 Doctoral degrees in music conducting and theatre are also available.

 Arizona State University